 Here’s an explanation of what goes on at Nottingham Meeting.
-You can also find a Quaker Jargon Buster here.
+You can also find a list of Quaker terms here.

 All-Age Worship – Usually, we have a separate Children’s Meeting, but for All-age Worship, the children join us for the whole Meeting for Worship, and there are songs and craft activities as well as silence.

 Area Meeting – A group of Local Meetings in a small area of the country, who share friendship, resources and decision making.
 Nottingham is part of Nottinghamshire and Derbyshire Area Meeting.

 Bible Study groups – various groups in various locations.
 These popular groups are full of information as well as enquiry and personal reflection, and enjoy wrestling with texts, imbibing Jewish wisdom and questioning everything!
 If you haven’t been attending a Bible Study group but would like to start, then please get in touch before you attend.